Maxchaosin/biocall/README.md

 1.  **Initialization**: The `BridgeOrchestrator` is created.
 It instantiates the `ConfigManager` to load settings, sets up `BlockchainConnector` instances for both source and destination chains, and initializes the `EventScanner` and `TransactionProcessor`.

 2.  **State Management**: The orchestrator loads its state from a local file (`scanner_state.json`).
 This file stores the block number of the last block that was successfully scanned.
-This ensures that if the script is stopped and restarted, it can resume from where it left off without missing events or re-processing old ones.
+This ensures that if the script is stopped and restarted, it can resume from where it left off without missing events or reprocessing old ones.

 3.  **The Main Loop**: The orchestrator enters an infinite loop to continuously monitor the source chain.